 If the minimum fare is $4, you’ll be charged $4 even though the fare equation only adds up to $3.

-Different Lyft fare prices in different cities
+Lyft fare prices may be different in every city

 Each Lyft market is priced differently.
 For example, Lyft costs a little more in an affluent market like New York City, and Lyft costs a little less in Tulsa, Oklahoma.

 The LyftPlus service also costs more.
 Head over to the Lyft Cities page to see Lyft prices.

 For Example: A Lyft in Los Angeles costs…